-No matter how hard she tried, my mother could never get me to eat, well, not just brussels sprouts but any type of vegetable.
+As a child I was never a lover of Brussels sprouts.
+No matter how hard she tried, my mother could never get me to eat, well, not just Brussels sprouts but any type of vegetable.
 That’s not that unusual for a any child, I suppose.
-But now that I’m an adult and I discovered roasting them, they are now my favorite vegetable.
-It’s amazing how that works out.
+But now that I’m an adult and I discovered roasting them, they are now my favorite seasonal vegetable.
+It’s amazing how that worked out.

 Brussels sprouts are halved and seasoned simply with olive oil, salt and pepper until golden and crispy.